"38.8%: Visualizing Racial Identity in Search of Selfhood and Others"

 38.8%: Visualizing Racial Identity in Search of Selfhood and Others, featuring the work of 2021-2022 Artist-in-Residence: Critical Race Studies, Dr. Elka Stevens.
 This exhibition is on view Monday, April 25 – Friday, June 10, 2022.

-In 38.8%, artist and designer Elka Stevens visually interrogates aspects of race, ethnicity, nationality, genetics, and their presentation as part of identity.
+In 38.8%, artist and designer Elka Stevens visually interrogated aspects of race, ethnicity, nationality, genetics, and their presentation as part of identity.
 Although many aspects of identity are out of people’s control and largely unseen, clothing allows individuals and groups to communicate messages about themselves, their cultures, activities, events, locations, and employment.
-Using textiles and clothing as a primary vehicle to present ideas about race, Stevens presents a mini-collection of stylized, wearable garments for women and selected artifacts that engage both the viewer and wearer in a dialogue about race and identity that explores how we wear our identities.
-Featured garments and accessories include dresses, a skirt, and a wrap.
-A quilt and blanket also narrate the social and physical attributes of race.
-The designs incorporate sewing techniques, such as embroidery, quilting, and applique.
-Surface design techniques incorporate aspects of genealogy research into the collection.
-Archival research and imagery also contribute to the works, through motifs that include a family charts document and present wearable family histories.
-Color, along with other elements of design and their guiding principles, bring attention to an articulated genetic makeup.
+Using textiles and clothing as a primary vehicle to present ideas about race, Stevens presented a mini-collection of stylized, wearable garments for women and selected artifacts that engage both the viewer and wearer in a dialogue about race and identity that explores how we wear our identities.
+Featured garments and accessories included dresses, a skirt, and a wrap.
+A quilt and blanket also narrated the social and physical attributes of race.
+The designs incorporated sewing techniques, such as embroidery, quilting, and applique.
+Surface design techniques displayed aspects of genealogy research into the collection.
+Archival research and imagery also contributes to the works, through motifs that include a family charts document and present wearable family histories.
+Color, along with other elements of design and their guiding principles, brought attention to an articulated genetic makeup.
 In sum,

-38.8% is a re-presentation of a lived experience through worn and displayed objects.
+38.8% was a re-presentation of a lived experience through worn and displayed objects.

 38.8% Music Playist